 Fourth – ABR Copyright Agency Fellowship

 The ABR Copyright Agency Fellowship was part of ABR’s Asian project, with the generous support of Copyright Agency through its Cultural Fund.
 Jennifer Lindsay was the fourth Fellow.
 Lindsay wrote a profile of the Indonesian writer Goenawan Mohamad – activist, journalist, editor, essayist, poet, commentator, theatre director, and playwright – whose essays she has been translating for two decades.
-The profile, in the September 2012 issue of ABR, focuses on the man and his work, but provides an understanding of the context in which Goenawan Mohamad writes and of the complexities of Indonesia.
-Lindsay received $5000.
+The profile, 'Man on the Margins', in the October 2012 issue of ABR, focuses on the man and his work, but provides an understanding of the context in which Goenawan Mohamad writes and of the complexities of Indonesia.

 Third – ABR Sidney Myer Fund Fellowship

 This ABR Sidney Myer Fund Fellowship was for a substantial article with an Indigenous focus.
 Felicity Plunkett was the third Fellow.
-Her project was titled ‘Sound Bridge: The Musical Languages of Geoffrey Gurrumul Yunupingu’, a profile of this charmismatic artist and exploration of the music of Gurrumul and its reception.
-Her article is forthcoming.
+Her project was titled ‘Sound Bridges: A Profile of Gurrumul’, a profile of this internationally acclaimed indigenous artist and his reception.
+Her essay is published in the June-July 2015 issue of ABR.